jacob-hudson/jacob-hudson.github.io/_posts/2020-04-26-terraform-bulk-upload.md

 The only thing left now is to put everything together!

-In this example,  i ahve rpovisoned a very simple DynamoDB table, with 1 unite of Read and Write cataptiy, no encryption, no streams, and no Autoscaling.
-Within the DynamoDB resource, I invoke the `local-exec` provisoner to kick off a Shell script on the same machine that is running Terrafrom (which also has the AWSCLI installed), this will run `BactchWriteItem` for the table I just created and load all of the sample data.
+In this example,  I have provisioned a very simple DynamoDB table, with 1 unite of Read and Write capacity, no encryption, no streams, and no Autoscaling.
+Within the DynamoDB resource, I invoke the `local-exec` provisioner to kick off a Shell script on the same machine that is running Terraform (which also has the AWSCLI installed), this will run `BatchWriteItem` for the table I just created and load all of the sample data.